GXtechnic/Documentation/SOPs/SOP_8.md

 ## Purpose

-* This document outlines the SOP for securely disposing of data and sensitive information.
+* This document outlines the ***Standard Operating Procedures*** for securely disposing of data and sensitive information.

 <br>